dapr/quickstarts/tutorials/workflow/csharp/workflow-management/README.md

 For more information on workflow management, see the [Dapr docs](https://docs.dapr.io/developing-applications/building-blocks/workflow/howto-manage-workflow/).

+## Inspect the code

+Open the `Program.cs` file in the `tutorials/workflow/csharp/child-workflows/WorkflowManagement` folder.
+This file contains the endpoint definitions that use the workflow management API.
+The workflow that is being managed is named `NeverEndingWorkflow` and will keep running once it's started.

 ## Run the tutorial

 1. Use a terminal to navigate to the `tutorials/workflow/csharp/workflow-management` folder.